 Nicolaus Copernicus was a Polish astronomer born in February 1473 who realised that the Earth orbits the Sun.
-This idea was strongly opposed at the time as many people believed objects orbited around the a central Earth.
+This idea was strongly opposed at the time as many people believed objects orbited around a central Earth.

 Heliocentrism ( helios means Sun ) is where the Sun is motionless at the centre with other planets rotating around it in circular paths.
-We now know that this is absolutely how things work and it seems very obvious but Copernicus didn’t have the tools we have today and so his ideas marked the beginning of modern astronomy.
+We now know that this is absolutely how things work, and it seems very obvious, but Copernicus didn’t have the tools we have today.
+His ideas marked the beginning of modern astronomy.

 Facts about Nicolaus Copernicus